CillianJennings/DigitalRainCPP/index.md

 <img src="https://raw.githubusercontent.com/cillianjennings/DigitalRainCPP/main/docs/assets/images/DigitalRain.mp4" width="400" height="300">

 # Design and Test
-The design of this project was assisted by ai tools, where I discovered console screen bu
+The design of this project was assisted by ai tools, where I discovered console screen buffering or double buffering.
+T

 # The Algorithm